klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 <sup>1</sup>_Explanation: By using a correct implementation of the "return address spoofing" technique,
 the return address should point a legitimate DLL module, not our injected module/code._

-// The problem with this PoC, is that Mariusz is fully aware of the drawbacks, but
-// instead of addressing them, he just disregarded the fix them as unnecessary:

-// > Why should we care about carefully faking our call stack when there are processes
-// > exhibiting traits that we can simply mimic?

-// Which is like saying "Why should we care about not executing code in RWX sections,
-// if there are programs using RWX sections for JIT?"
-Well, because it's an IOC, which is
-// exactly what we're trying to avoid by using "Advanced Evasion Techniques".
 -->

 After that PoC was released, [namazso][4] shared out a better approach [here][25], and later [here][26], and lot more research (including ours)